-The severe demarcation between inside and outside made by the early settlers is inappropriate for our Mediterranean climate and has been revolutionised by extending the paving of the verandah into a strawbale-walled, vine-covered outdoor food preparation and entertainment area featuring a cob oven for making pizzas and bread, a barbeque and a raised herb bed.
+The severe demarcation between inside and outside made by the early settlers is inappropriate for our Mediterranean climate and has been revolutionised by extending the paving of the verandah into a strawbalewalled, vine-covered outdoor food preparation and entertainment area featuring a cob oven for making pizzas and bread, a barbeque and a raised herb bed.

-The trellis over the area also incorporates polycarbonate cladding which allows natural outdoor sunlight to flood the area but cuts out 99% of the harmful UV rays which kill and make life miserable for many people in Australia.
+The trellis over the area also incorporates polycarbonate cladding which allows natural sunlight to flood the area but cuts out 99% of the harmful UV rays which kill and make life miserable for many people in Australia.
 Together with the strawbale wall to the south-west it provides shelter against wind and rain.
 The area is also shaded by trees and is adjacent to food gardens.

-The PV system of 30 thin film amorphous silicon modules provides electricity to the house, farm and grid.
+The 7kW photo voltaic system provides electricity to the house, farm and grid.
 The sun also heats our water.